wsei-csharp201/cs-lab01-GradeBookApplication/Tasks-to-be-performed.md

 __Note:__ This isn't the only way to accomplish implementation, however; this is what the project's tests are expecting.
 Implementing the features in a different way will likely result in being marked as incomplete / incorrect.

-- [ ] Add support for Ranked Grading
+- [v] Add support for Ranked Grading
 	- [v] Creating The `GradeBookType` Enum.
 		- [v] Create a new Enum `GradeBookType`.
 			- This should be located in the `Enums` directory.